An upset stomach is the worst. You’re uncomfortable in any position, and you never know how your stomach might empty itself—or when.

 Although very little modern research has been done to discover exactly how or why it works so well, it is known to have anti-inflammatory and antispasmodic properties that soothe the digestive lining to reduce symptoms.

-Bananas are easy to digest, so when your stomach is having trouble with other foods, try this for a gentler option.
+Bananas are one of the best foods for an upset stomach as they’re easy to digest.
+So, when your stomach is having trouble with other foods, try this for a gentler option.

 Bananas also have a few different elements that help with an upset stomach and diarrhea in different ways: